 Julia would say of the British class system, “We’re lucky in this country, we don’t have that”, but she was pretty high up on the class scale in her own country.
 She and her husband had a second home, a house they built in Provence, France, and she pronounced “tomatoes” the British way.
 And she was conservative in some ways, extolling long hours in the kitchen at a time when working-class women were just trying to break free of it.
 She felt that good cooking had to come out of tradition, and by tradition, she meant French tradition, and women in the kitchen.

 When Julia died, she had been working on her memoirs with her grand-nephew, Alex Prud’homme, but only had two chapters completed.
 She asked for no funeral, but a private memorial service was held.
 Her papers are now (as of 2012) still at The Schlesinger Library of the Radcliffe Institute for Advanced Study at Harvard University.
 Her own home kitchen, complete right down to the utensils, was donated in 2002 to the Smithsonian National Museum of American History, where it became a permanent exhibit.
+Julia’s pots and pans originally went to COPIA, the American Center for Wine, Food & the Arts, in Napa, California.
+When the center went bankrupt in December 2008, the Child family transferred them to the Smithsonian to re-unite them with the rest of the kitchen.
+Py-Lieberman, Beth.
+Julia Child’s Pots and Pans Are Back in Her Kitchen.
+Smithsonian Magazine.
+29 July 2009.

 The first truly fancy French restaurant she dined at was during the years she and her husband lived in Paris, a restaurant called “Le Grand Vefour” on the northern side of the Palais Royal, when Raymond Olivier was the chef.

 The Los Angeles Times food writer Russ Parsons knew why Julia Child didn’t like Julie Powell or Julie’s web project, “The Julie/Julia Project”, because he asked her.
 The project ran from August 2002 till August 2003.
 By then, Julia Child had moved to Montecito, within hailing distance of Los Angeles.
 Parsons had known Child professionally for several years previous and whenever he passed through the area, he’d stop off to visit her.
 It was Parsons who printed off the “The Julie/Julia Project” blog and dropped it off for Child to read.
 Child’s response to Parsons was, “She just doesn’t seem very serious, does she?
 I worked very hard on that book.
 I tested and retested those recipes for eight years so that everybody could cook them.
 And many, many people have.
 I don’t understand how she could have problems with them.
 She just must not be much of a cook.”
 Child asked Parsons not to quote her, so he kept his silence about what she’d said until five years to the day after she died.
+Parsons, Russ.
+Julie, Julia and me: Now it can be told.
+Los Angeles Times.
+12 August 2009.

 Julia Child remains unknown in France.